-Pelicans set to receive No. 17 draft pick Trey Murphy III
+Pelicans getting Virginia’s Trey Murphy III with No. 17 pick

 Murphy played one season at Virginia after transferring from Rice, where he played his first two college seasons.
 Murphy averaged 11.3 points per game for the Cavaliers last season, shooting 50.3% overall and and a team-high 43.3% from 3-point range.
 He also was a 92.7% free throw shooter.

+“He had a really good workout, shot the ball really well,” Pelicans general manager Trajan Langdon said.
+“Really gives effort defensively and can really shoot the ball — high-character kid with a high IQ coming from a really, really good program.”

-As a sophomore at Rice, he led the Owls with 13.7 points per game.
+As a sophomore at Rice, Murphy led the Owls with 13.7 points per game.

-Now he’s set to begin his NBA career playing for team starring power forward Zion Williamson and wing player Brandon Ingram, and coached by Willie Green, a former NBA guard who accepted his first head coaching job with the Pelicans last week after serving this past season as an assistant with Western Conference champion Phoenix.
+Now he is set to begin his NBA career playing for team starring power forward Zion Williamson and wing player Brandon Ingram.
+And he will be coached by Willie Green, a former NBA guard who accepted his first head coaching job with the Pelicans last week after serving this past season as an assistant with Western Conference champion Phoenix.

+Murphy’s outside shooting acumen addresses an apparent need for New Orleans, whose 10.6 made 3-pointers per game ranked in the bottom five in the NBA.

+“We had him higher on our board than we (got) him at 17, I’ll tell you that,” Langdon said.
+“He’s a guy we wanted, we targeted and we’re extremely happy.”

 The trade, which the Pelicans and Grizzlies agreed to Monday, involved a swap of the 10th and 17th picks and sent center Steven Adams and guard Eric Bledsoe to Memphis in exchange for center Jonas Valanciunas.
 New Orleans also sent its 40th overall choice to Memphis for the Grizzlies’ 51st pick.